OpenDSA/OpenDSA/RST/en/Glossary.rst

       memory pool, collecting :term:`garbage`, and reorganizing the memory pool (to collect together free space).

+   family of languages
+      Given some class or type of :term:`finite automata` (for example, the :term:`deterministic finite automata`),
+      the set of languages accepted by that class of finite automata is called a family.
+      For example, the :term:`regular languages <regular language>` is a family defined by the DFAs.

    file allocation table
       A legacy file system architecture orginially developed for DOS and then used in Windows.